Sponsor and status

 96th Congress (1979–1980)

-This resolution was introduced on September 17, 1980, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 17, 1980, in a previous session of Congress, but it did not receive a vote.

 Representative for Illinois's 2nd congressional district